Renaming the Managed Metadata Service Application Database

 In other words, although the database associated with the Service Application has been changed, the data contained within the original database has not been migrated.
 SharePoint has simply created a new Service Application database and associated that with the Service Application.
 If the database is renamed before any data has been added to the Service Application, this is not an issue, you’ll simply have to add administrators and data as you would normally.
 You’ll also have to remove the original database using the following PowerShell:

-1. Get-SPDatabase
+- Get-SPDatabase

-Note the GUID of the original Managed Metadata Service Application database
+Note the GUID of the original Managed Metadata Service Application database - $OldDB = Get-SPDatabase

-3. $OldDB.Delete()
+- $OldDB.Delete()

 To correct the issues shown above after renaming the database, assuming that the original database is still available, there are a couple of potential routes to take:

-1. Perform steps similar to those outlined in the blog post ‘Renaming the PerformancePoint Service Application database in SharePoint 2010’ – I’d suggest the ‘backup and restore’ procedure from this blog post.
-Also note that the PowerShell command you’ll need to assign the newly renamed database to the Service Application is Set-SPMetadataServiceApplication –DatabaseName
+- Perform steps similar to those outlined in the blog post ‘Renaming the PerformancePoint Service Application database in SharePoint 2010’ – I’d suggest the ‘backup and restore’ procedure from this blog post.
+Also note that the PowerShell command you’ll need to assign the newly renamed database to the Service Application is Set-SPMetadataServiceApplication

-2. Temporarily reattach the original database to the Service Application and export the data from it, before reattaching the new database and importing the data into it.
+–DatabaseName - Temporarily reattach the original database to the Service Application and export the data from it, before reattaching the new database and importing the data into it.

 The PowerShell you’ll need to achieve the latter of the the above methods is:

-1. Set the Service Application to use the original database:
+- Set the Service Application to use the original database:

-Set-SPMetadataServiceApplication "<friendly name of the Managed Metadata Service Application" -databasename
+Set-SPMetadataServiceApplication "<friendly name of the Managed Metadata Service Application" -databasename - Issue an IISRESET on all servers in the farm

-3. Export the Managed Metadata Service Application information:
+- Export the Managed Metadata Service Application information:

-Export-SPMetadataWebServicePartitionData -identity -ServiceProxy “friendly name of the Service Application Proxy” -path .cab
+Export-SPMetadataWebServicePartitionData -identity-ServiceProxy “friendly name of the Service Application Proxy” -path .cab - Set the Service Application to use the new database:

-Set-SPMetadataServiceApplication "<Friendly name of the Managed Metadata Service Application" -databasename
+Set-SPMetadataServiceApplication "<Friendly name of the Managed Metadata Service Application" -databasename - Issue an IISRESET on all servers in the farm

-6. Import the Managed Metadata Service Application information:
+- Import the Managed Metadata Service Application information:

-Import-SPMetadataWebServicePartitionData -identity -serviceproxy "friendly name of the Service Application Proxy" -path .cab –OverwriteExisting
+Import-SPMetadataWebServicePartitionData -identity-serviceproxy "friendly name of the Service Application Proxy" -path .cab –OverwriteExisting

 Note that using this method retains the original data in completeness, therefore all of the list associations with the Managed Metadata Service Application should continue to function without needing to be reconnected.